AbeJellinek/PDFData/README.md

 # XMPTest - putting data into, getting data out of PDF

-This project is a proof of concept exploring ways in which data can be added to, annotated, or otherwise stored in PDF files and discovered, using public, open source libraries, staying within the ISO 32000 standard.
+This project is a proof of concept exploring ways in which data can be added to, annotated, or otherwise stored in PDF files and discovered, using public, open source libraries, and staying within the ISO 32000 standard.

 ## Running